Aethylred/puppet-gitlab/README.md

 * *gitlab_url* Sets the URL to the GitLab application.
 Defaults to http://localhost/
 * *relative_url_root* Sets the relative root URL of the GitLab application.
 The default is `/`
 * *port* Sets the port that the GitLab application runs on.
 The default is `80`
 * *enable_https* If set to true, the GitLab application will use HTTPS.
-The default is `false`.
-Not yet implemented!
+* *redirect_http* If set to true, Apache will be configured to redirect port 80 to port 443.
 * *email_address* sets the default administrator email address
 * *user* sets the user that hosts the GitLab application and repositories.
 The default is `git`
 * *user_home* sets the home directory for the *user* and holds the GitLab application and repositories.
 The default is `/home/git`